KQM-git/TCL/docs/combat-mechanics/internal-cooldown.md

     (d_n) = 1, 1, 0, 0, 0, 0, 0, 0, 0, 0
 \end{aligned}
 $$
-and $t_\text{reset} = 0.5$ seconds, not shared between different element Swirls.
+and $t_\text{reset} = 0.5$ seconds, not shared between different Element Swirls.
 So we can define the sequence of damage instances dealt to the enemy as
 $$
 \begin{aligned}
     \text{Damage} \times \varphi_d(1) &= \text{Damage} \times 1, \\